Health isn’t just about the NHS – from funding to investment in healthcare

-Monday’s budget confirmed the government’s earlier pledge to provide extra funds to NHS England.
+The UK government’s 2018 budget announced on Monday confirmed the government’s earlier pledge to provide extra funds to NHS England.
 This ‘birthday gift’, announced in the summer, on the eve of the NHS’s 70th anniversary, will increase NHS England’s budget by some £20bn in real terms by 2023/24.

 Given the financial pressures placed on public services since the crisis, an increase in NHS funding is certainly welcome.
-However, as the Nuffield Trust has said in its response to the budget, most of that money is needed just to get things back on track.
+However, as the Nuffield Trust’s budget response asserted, most of that money is needed just to get things back on track.

 There is also much that lies outside of NHS England’s ringfenced budget, not least the upkeep of the estate itself, which is accumulating an unhealthy maintenance backlog.

 In this light, the budget didn’t clearly confront the long-term realities of growing demand and an ageing population.